 I don’t live in the city anymore.
 Frankly, it’s been some time since I have lived among the city-folk.
-No, I live about an hour north of the city in a place where I once, as a city person, deemed as “upstate” New York – the beautiful Hudson Valley.
-I live here with my beautiful wife and three-year old daughter who will one day see things the way I once did and she will (I hope) get a better understanding of the person I was once upon a time.
+No, I live about an hour north of the Big Apple in a place where I once, as a city person, deemed as “upstate” New York – the beautiful Hudson Valley.
+I live here with my beautiful wife and a three-year-old daughter who will one day see things the way I once did, and she will (I hope) get a better understanding of the person I was once upon a time.

 What is ReelyBored?
 For the most part, it’s me.
-Ever since I could remember, I saw the world as if watching it though the viewfinder of a camera.
+Ever since I could remember, I saw the world as if watching it through the viewfinder of a camera.
 Movies are a passion of mine.
-When I was a kid I would wield the television remote like a light saber, making vibrating sounds as I swung it from side-to-side pretending to be in battle with my father, Darth Vader.
+When I was a kid, I would wield the television remote like a lightsaber, making vibrating sounds as I swung it from side-to-side pretending to be in a battle with my father, Darth Vader.
 Science-fiction and horror were (are) my favorite genres.
 Halloween was the first horror film I saw as a child.
 It introduced me to the infamous Michael Myers and his creator John Carpenter.
 I wanted to do what he, George Lucas, Steven Spielberg and others did – create.

-In my adolescence, I picked up my dad’s “gigantor”, mega VHS Minolta camcorder and began making short films and music videos with friends and family.
+In my adolescence, I picked up my dad’s “Gigantor,” mega VHS Minolta camcorder and began making short films and music videos with friends and family.
 To me, they were huge productions but, more importantly, it was fun and memories forever immortalized on the magnetic tape.
 Forever might be too strong of a word.
-When I looked through that viewfinder I saw things differently and I wanted others to also see things the way I did.
-That was the world I loved and this is the way I see things…
+When I looked through that viewfinder, I saw things differently and wanted others also to see things the way I did.
+That was the world I loved, and this is the way I see things…